extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

   - Back‑compat: missing default export is tolerated in dev with a warning, but will be required in v3.
   - Returning a cleanup function is respected for back‑compat, but the wrapper provides its own unmount; returning cleanup is discouraged.
   - Side‑effect only defaults are supported; the wrapper detects and removes created nodes on unmount/HMR.
+  - Required for wrapper application: the loader only applies wrappers when a `export default` is present in the content script.
+This ensures we can target the correct function and avoid wrapping legacy files unintentionally.

+CSS handling and HMR:

+- CSS referenced via ES imports (e.g., `import './styles.css'`) is injected and hot‑reloaded.
+- CSS referenced via `new URL('./styles.css', import.meta.url)` is also detected, injected, and hot‑reloaded.
+Renaming the URL path (e.g., switching to `styles2.css`) is picked up on rebuild and the new stylesheet is injected without a full page reload.

 ### CSP considerations